ENG1-C1T2/York-Pirates/README.md

 3. Type `git commit -m "Enter a commit message here"`.
 This creates a new commit with your changes.

 4. Type `git push`.
 This pushes your commits to the shared, Github-hosted repo.
+(It may tell you to set up your details, if so just do what it says.)

 For more advanced usage, read the above guides, or use Google.